plotly/dash-cytoscape/CYLEAFLET.md

 ## Files

-CyLeaflet functionality is dimplemented in the following files:
+CyLeaflet functionality is implemented in the following files:

 1. `dash_cytoscape/CyLeaflet.py`: CyLeaflet class definition, instantiation of underlying Cytoscape and Leaflet components, layout and styling to align the two canvases, and registration of clientside callbacks
 2. `src/lib/cyleaflet_clientside.js`: Clientside callback function implementations